MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/integrating-game-servers-with-gsdk.md

 ## Basic integration

 For your game server to be able to communicate with the PlayFab multiplayer platform, you need to integrate with the GSDK.
-At a minimum, you should implement the `Start` and `ReadyForPlayers` methods in your game server.
+At a minimum, you must implement the `Start` and `ReadyForPlayers` methods in your game server.

 ### C++